tseemann/prokka/README.md

 ###Test

-* Type `prokka` and it should output it's help screen.
+* Type `prokka` and it should output its help screen.
 * Type `prokka --version` and you should see an output like `prokka 1.x`
 * Type `prokka --listdb` and it will show you what databases it has installed to use.